The Pitfalls of KV Cache Compression: KV Cache Compression

 \subsection{KV Eviction Policies}

-KV eviction methods reduce cache size by discarding KV pairs based on a pre-selected policy.
+KV eviction methods reduce cache size by discarding KV pairs according to a preselected policy.
 These policies can be broadly divided into position-based, attention-based, embedding-based, and hybrid approaches.

-\textbf{Position-Based Eviction.} Position-based methods apply a fixed, content-agnostic heuristic to determine which entries to evict based on their position \citep{xiao2023efficient,duoattention,lighttransfer}.
-A prominent example is StreamingLLM \citep{xiao2023efficient}, which observes that a few initial tokens (the ``attention sink'') have KV that are critical to keep.
-Its policy is to permanently keep these initial tokens and a sliding window of the most recent tokens, evicting everything in between.

-\textbf{Attention-Based Eviction.} Attention-based methods use attention scores to dynamically estimate the importance of each token.
-The Heavy-Hitter Oracle (H2O) framework \citep{zhang2023h2o} formalizes this by identifying ``heavy hitters'': tokens with high cumulative attention scores over time.
-H2O retains a combination of recent tokens and identified heavy hitters, allowing it to preserve semantically critical information from anywhere in the context.
-TOVA \citep{tova} keeps a fixed number of tokens according to their attention values, while the lowest attention value entries are discarded.

-\textbf{Embedding-Based Eviction.} Embedding-based methods look at the content of embeddings to decide on eviction as a proxy for attention \citep{lagkv,keydiff,qfilters,knorm}.
-As an example, K-norm \citep{knorm} utilizes the fact that the $L_2$ norm of key embeddings are negatively correlated with their attention values, leveraging this fact to evict such entries without the need to perform costly attention computations.

-\textbf{Hybrid Eviction.} Hybrid strategies combine dynamic, attention-based importance scoring with fixed, position-based structural policies to decide which entries to keep or summarize \citep{think,tova,pyramid,li2024snapkv}.
-SnapKV \citep{li2024snapkv} is a hybrid method that uses a position-based ``observation window'', i.e. the last few tokens, to determine an attention-based selection.
-It computes the attention from this window to all preceding tokens, and those with the highest scores are kept.
+We defer to \Cref{app:survey-eviction-policies} for a description of the difference between these strategies as well as popular KV eviction policies representative of each approach.

-Although KV cache compression has shown increased throughput and efficiency at the cost of a supposedly minimal performance loss, the usual benchmarks for evaluating performance do not reflect more realistic applications of LLMs, instead focusing on single-instruction benchmarks like Q\&A datasets, prompt retrieval tasks, and code generation \citep{zhang2023h2o,xiao2023efficient,tova,maintainabilities,yuan-etal-2024-kv,li2025surveylargelanguagemodel}.
+Although KV cache compression has shown increased throughput and efficiency at the cost of a supposedly minimal performance loss, standard benchmarks for evaluating performance do not reflect more realistic applications of LLMs, instead focusing on single-instruction benchmarks like Q\&A datasets, prompt retrieval tasks, and code generation \citep{zhang2023h2o,xiao2023efficient,tova,maintainabilities,yuan-etal-2024-kv,li2025surveylargelanguagemodel}.
 In a more applied setting, an LLM prompt may contain multiple---possibly orthogonal---instructions over a long context.
-In fact, any LLM task where a system prompt is included will almost surely contain multiple instructions that need to be followed.
+In fact, any LLM task that includes a system prompt will almost surely contain multiple instructions that need to be followed.

-Motivated by this, in the following sections our goal will be to identify the main pitfalls of KV cache compression that practitioners should be aware of when deploying KV compressed LLMs in a multi-instruction setting.
+Motivated by this, our goal is to identify the main pitfalls of KV cache compression that practitioners should be aware of when deploying KV compressed LLMs in multi-instruction settings.